Not-Diamond/RoRF/README.md

 ```
 We also provide a `threshold` parameter that determines the percentage of calls made to each model, allowing users to decide their own cost vs performance tradeoffs.

-### Threshold calibration
+### Threshold Calibration
-The `threshold` parameter controls the percentage of calls made to each model but depending on the types of query you might receive, you should calibrate it with your own data.
+We adopt RouteLLM's `threshold` parameter that controls the percentage of calls made to each model.
+Depending on the types of query you might receive, you should calibrate it with your own data.
 As an example, we can use the dataset [`notdiamond/rorf-llama31405b-llama3170b-battles`](https://huggingface.co/datasets/notdiamond/rorf-llama31405b-llama3170b-battles) to calibrate the threshold for sending 50% of the calls to `llama-3.1-405b-instruct`.

 ``` shell
 python -m rorf.calibrate_threshold --calibration-dataset "notdiamond/rorf-llama31405b-llama3170b-battles" --router "notdiamond/rorf-jina-llama31405b-llama3170b" --model-a-pct 0.5 --task generate
 ```

-## Pre-trained routers
+## Pre-Trained Routers
 We provide 12 pre-trained routers using 2 different embedding models.
 6 routers are based on the open-source [jinaai/jina-embeddings-v3](https://huggingface.co/jinaai/jina-embeddings-v3) embedding model, giving developers a completely free experience.
 Another 6 are based on the closed source [voyageai/voyage-large-2-instruct](https://docs.voyageai.com/docs/embeddings#model-choices) embedding model, allowing developers to use the routers easily with less compute.

 The notation `rorf-<embed>-<model_a>-<model_b>` indicates the embedding model `<embed>` used and the two models `<model_a>` and `<model_b>` that it routes between.